Registering User-Defined Types in SQL Server

 The Currency UDT and Currency Conversion Function

-The Currency UDT in the AdventureWorks sample database provides a useful example of the recommended way to structure a UDT and its associated functions.
+The Currency UDT in the AdventureWorks2008R2 sample database provides a useful example of the recommended way to structure a UDT and its associated functions.
 The Currency UDT is used for handling money based on the monetary system of a particular culture, and allows for storage of different currency types, such as dollars, euros, and so forth.
 The UDT class exposes a culture name as a string, and an amount of money as a decimal data type.
 All of the necessary serialization methods are contained within the assembly defining the class.
 The function that implements currency conversion from one culture to another is implemented as an external function named ConvertCurrency, and this function is located in a separate assembly.
-The ConvertCurrency function does its work by retrieving the conversion rate from a table in the AdventureWorks database.
+The ConvertCurrency function does its work by retrieving the conversion rate from a table in the AdventureWorks2008R2 database.
 If the source of the conversion rates should ever change, or if there should be any other changes to the existing code, the assembly can be easily modified without affecting the Currency UDT.

 The code listing for the Currency UDT and ConvertCurrency functions can be found by installing the common language runtime (CLR) samples.
+For more information, see Considerations for Installing SQL Server Samples and Sample Databases.

 Using UDTs Across Databases